TatianaBakwenye/Interpretation_package/README.md

 │
 ├── visualization/               # Contains plots generated after running execute scripts │
-├── interpretation.py            # Main script defining interpretation classes and functions │
+├── interpretation.py            # Main script defining interpretation classes and methods │
-└── execute_interpretation.py    # Script to execute classes and functions from interpretation.py with syntheric data and models
+└── execute_interpretation.py    # Script to execute classes and methods from interpretation.py with syntheric data and models
 ```
 #### Key Components
 - PlotConfig: Configures plot settings (e.g., font and output path).
-- DataLoader: Loads data from CSV files for features (X) and target labels (y).
-Note that feature files should start with X_ and target files with y_.
-Data for regression should contain 'reg' in its name, and data for classification should contain 'clf'.
+- DataLoader: Loads data from CSV files for features (X) and target labels (y). **Note that feature files should start with X_ and target files with y_.
+Data for regression should contain 'reg' in its name, and data for classification should contain 'clf'.**
-- ModelLoader: Loads pre-trained models from .pkl files.
-Note that regression models should contain 'reg' in their name, and classification models should contain 'clf'.
+- ModelLoader: Loads pre-trained models from .pkl files. **Note that regression models should contain 'reg' in their name, and classification models should contain 'clf'.**
 - ShapVisualizer: Generates SHAP-based visualizations, including force plots, scatter plots for individual feature importance, and overall feature importance plots.

 #### Arguments Explanation: